 Still, school admins and teachers know that at-risk student populations—including those who deal with high mobility, low income, or mental health struggles—are on the rise.

-Families are coping with a number of challenges in the wake of the pandemic, like increased stress, increased instances of suicidal ideation among children, homelessness, and joblessness, in addition to the loss or illness of family and community members.
-Studies have shown that the relationships educators have with their students can often be a lifeline during tough times, but schools across the country have faced decreased enrollment and an increasing number of unreachable students over the past year and a half.
+Families have been coping with a number of challenges in the wake of the pandemic, like increased stress, increased instances of suicidal ideation among children, homelessness, and joblessness.
+Studies have shown that the relationships educators have with their students can often be a lifeline during tough times, but schools across the country have faced decreased enrollment and an increasing number of unreachable students over the past several years.

 However, this summer can be an opportunity to forge strong relationships with students and families who are struggling.
 Rather than expecting a “summer slide,” teachers, counselors, and administration can focus on building summer connections.